MariaRiosNavarro/js_auth_server/readme.md

 # Setup

-Ruten von POST 1 Boot oder Get 1 Boot sind gesichert und nur durch login erreichbar
+POST 1 Boot or Get 1 Boot rods are secured and can only be accessed via login

 npm init -y